-Let’s kick things off with the easy stuff.
-The top section of the template is a space to fill in information like the project owner, team members, current status, and a brief description of how this project fits into your larger strategy.
-Typically, as the project initiator, a project manager will complete this portion.
+Let's kick things off with the easy stuff.
+The top section of the template is a space to fill in information like the project name, owner, team members, current status, and a brief description of how this project fits into your larger strategy.
+Typically, a project manager will complete this portion as the project initiator.

 Step 2.
 Define your problem space

-Carefully think through the problem that you’re trying to solve before you get into the details of your actual project.
-This helps you capture the project’s reason for being.
+Carefully think through the problem you're trying to solve before you get into the details of your project.
+This process helps capture the project's purpose.

-What’s the problem?
-How does it affect your customers or your team?
-How will you know you’ve solved it?
+What's the problem?
+How does it affect your customers or your project team members?
+How will you know you've solved it?
 What are some possible solutions that immediately come to mind?

-Those are the types of questions you’ll think through and record here.
-Don’t rush through this.
-You’ll probably revisit this section several times before moving forward with your project, and you might even need to make some adjustments as you collect more feedback and insights.
-That’s normal and all a part of the learning process.
+Those are the types of questions you'll think through and record here.
+Take your time with this.
+You'll likely revisit this section several times before moving forward with your new project, and you may need to make some adjustments as you collect more feedback and insights.
+That's normal and all part of the learning process.

 Step 3.
 Validate your assumptions and get the creative juices flowing

-You likely made a lot of assumptions as you were defining your problem.
+You likely made a lot of assumptions as you defined your problem.
 The next section of the template gives you room to test them against facts and numbers.

 There are two sections involved here: one where you'll list what you already know and one where you'll jot down the questions you still need to answer.

-For example, imagine that you’re planning to redesign your company’s blog to be more user-friendly.
-Perhaps you already know that 56% of visitors leave your blog after reading a single post.
+For example, imagine that you're planning to redesign your company's blog to be more user-friendly.
+You already know that 56% of visitors leave your blog after reading a single post.
 That would go in the first slot of the validation section.
-But you also want to find out what would keep them on your site longer.
+But you also want to discover what would keep them on your site longer.
 That goes in the second slot of this section.

-Keep in mind that your goal here is to confirm or disprove the solution you brainstormed before you go any further.
-If you can’t confidently do that yet, you might need to head back to your problem space or think through other possible solutions.
+Remember that your goal here is to confirm or disprove the critical elements of the solution you brainstormed before going further.
+If you can't confidently do that, you should head back to your problem space or think through other possible solutions.

 Step 4.
 Get to work

-This final section is where you’ll kick things into high gear.
-You’ve already gone through the hard work of defining your problem and picking a validated solution.
-Use this final section to explain the solution and summarize why a customer will want this.
+This final section is where you'll kick things into high gear.
+You've already worked to define your problem and pick a validated solution.
+Use this last section to explain the solution and summarize why a customer will want this.
 Add notes and type /image to add screenshots and sketches.
-There’s also space to define your scale and scope, such as the team size you’ll need.
+There's also space to define your scale and project scope, such as the team size you'll need.

-Hashing all the details out now will help you stay focused on what really matters and ensure that the project doesn’t expand beyond your capabilities or capacity.
+Hashing all the details out now will help you stay focused on what matters to key project stakeholders and ensure that the project is within your capabilities and capacity.

 Step 5.
 Include reference materials